PARADIGM SHIFT NEEDED

 It is in a way not correct to make a presentation of GTS at a podcar conference, because GTS goes way beyond podcars.
 As the name, General Transportation System, implies – GTS can solve all transportation needs within a modern metropolis area, except the needs for heavy construction.

 GTS differs from all other transportation technologies, both existing modes of transportation and proposed, by taking in the whole spectrum of transportation needs.
 Like roads, the GTS system can take on all kinds of loads.
 It can move small vehicles for individual travellers, bigger vehicles that fill the same roll as buses or trains and cargo containers of different sizes and for different needs.
 And like roads, the GTS system can load and/or unload just about anywhere, and move both people and things the fastest way from A to B. The big difference is that the GTS system is automatic, thus requires no drivers, no driver’s licence, no navigation skills.
 It is also faster, safer, more energy efficient and less intrusive than roads.
-As it takes people and goods directly from A to B and is capable of high speeds with platooning of the vehicles, it can compete for total travel time with even the fastest trains, who only can take passengers from terminal to terminal or hub to hub.
+As it takes people and goods directly from A to B and is capable of high speeds with platooning of the vehicles, it can compete for total travel time with even the fastest trains, which only can take passengers from terminal to terminal or hub to hub.

 GTS breaks the molds that until now have forced humanity to accommodate to the limitations of technology.
 With GTS technology it is possible to break the thinking box that makes us think in well established patterns when we think transportation.